mongodb/atlas-cli-plugin-example/README.md

 ## How does it work?

 A plugin for the Atlas CLI is essentially a standalone CLI.
 When a plugin is installed, the Atlas CLI downloads a release asset from the plugin's GitHub repository and unpacks it into a plugin directory within the Atlas CLI's config folder.
 The plugin is then integrated as a standard subcommand, seamlessly extending the core functionality of the CLI.
-When a plugin command is invoked, the Atlas CLI executes the plugin's binary and forwards
+When a plugin command is invoked, the Atlas CLI executes the plugin's binary and forwards:
 - all arguments
 - environment variables
 - standard input/output/error